Optimal scaling of the ADMM algorithm for distributed quadratic programming: Abstract

 \section{Abstract}

-This paper addresses the optimal scaling of the ADMM method for distributed quadratic programming.
-Scaled ADMM iterations are first derived for generic equality-constrained quadratic problems and then applied to a class of distributed quadratic problems.
-In this setting, the scaling corresponds to the step-size and the edge-weights of the underlying communication graph.
-We optimize the convergence factor of the algorithm with respect to the step-size and graph edge-weights.
-Explicit analytical expressions for the optimal convergence factor and the optimal step-size are derived.
-Numerical simulations illustrate our results.
+This paper presents optimal scaling of the alternating directions method of multipliers (ADMM) algorithm for a class of distributed quadratic programming problems.
+The scaling corresponds to the ADMM step-size and relaxation parameter, as well as the edge-weights of the underlying communication graph.
+We optimize these parameters to yield the smallest convergence factor of the algorithm.
+Explicit expressions are derived for the step-size and relaxation parameter, as well as for the corresponding convergence factor.
+Numerical simulations justify our results and highlight the benefits of optimally scaling the ADMM algorithm.